-Theorem 4.11 (Algorithmic Decidability).
-Given $\vdash \Gamma$, it is decidable whether $\Gamma \longrightarrow^ \cdot$ or not.
+THEOREM 4.11 (ALGORITHMIC DECIDABILITY).
+Given $\vdash \Gamma$ , it is decidable whether $\Gamma \longrightarrow^ \cdot$ or not.
 COROLLARY 4.12 (DECLARATIVE DECIDABILITY).
-Given $\vdash \Omega$, it is decidable whether $\Omega \longrightarrow^ \cdot$ or not.
+Given $\vdash \Omega$ , it is decidable whether $\Omega \longrightarrow^ \cdot$ or not.

 One remark is that the dependence of the decidability proof on soundness and completeness limits the applicability of the proof technique to other variants or extensions of the system where completeness is lost.
 We discuss one such variant in Section 5.
-The dependence on the measure equality of algorithmic types can be possibly removed by modifying the algorithm to avoid rebounding in the first place.
+The proof of two lemmas depends on soundness and completeness: measure equality of algorithmic types and algorithmic-reduction weakening, both of which are used to prove the case of rule 12.
+To make the proof of decidability independent from soundness and completeness, we can try not to use these two lemmas in the first place by modifying the algorithm to avoid rebounding.
 However, such a change to the algorithm seems non-trivial.
-Another choice is to prove the equality properties directly on the algorithmic system.
-The dependence on the algorithmic-reduction weakening is difficult to remove and proving the lemma directly seems to require a simultaneous proof with the decidability itself.
+Another possibility is to prove them directly on the algorithmic system, but it seems to require a simultaneous proof with the decidability itself.
 Abella's lack of handy mathematical reasoning already resulted in a complicated decidability proof, so we did not attempt a direct proof for either of the properties.
 Exploring solutions to simplifying the proof and removing the dependence on soundness and completeness is left for future work.